zero-savvy/vimz/README.md

     - `cargo install --path circom`
     - Verify the installation: `circom --version`

+> [!NOTE]
+> We have successfully executed benchmarks on multiple systems and expect there should be minimal sensitivity regarding spesific versions in the dependencies, however, we note one of our recent system configurations for the record:
+> - Ubuntu @ 22.04
+> - Circom @ 2.2.1
+> - snarkjs @ 0.7.5
+> - rustc @ 1.86.0-nightly

 ### II-Installing VIMz

 Once you have installed dependencies, you can proceed with setting up and running VIMz.